nextflow-io/nf-co2footprint/docs/usage/parameters.md

 - **`apiKey`**
   Your Electricity Maps API token.
   First, create a Nextflow secret with the name `EM_API_KEY` for your API key using:
   `nextflow secrets set EM_API_KEY "paste_api_key_here"`.
 Then, set the config parameter to `secrets.EM_API_KEY`.
+  **Default**: `null`

 - **`pue`**
   Power usage effectivenes efficiency coefficient of the data centre.
 For local cluster you can usually find out your specific PUE at the system administrators or system managers.
 Also the current [yearly worldwide average](https://www.statista.com/statistics/1229367/data-center-average-annual-pue-worldwide/) could be used.
   **Default**: 1.00

 - **`powerdrawMem`**